GoosefleetEO/allianceauth-buyback-program/README.md

 > :information_source: Requires the [aa-discordbot plugin](https://github.com/pvyParts/allianceauth-discordbot) or [discordproxy app](https://gitlab.com/ErikKalkoken/discordproxy) to work

+### Show list of items on discord message
+This option will determine if a list of all contract items is added into the discord message description field.
+If you are accepting all items the list may become very long.
+If set to false will show a link to the tracking page instead.

 ### Discord channel messages
 You can send notifications about new contracts directly into the discord channel which is linked to AUTH,